French Broad Riverfront Parks Recovery

 The project area encompasses five miles including portions on both sides of the river, stretching from the western side of City limits downstream from Hominy Creek to just below the Jeff Bowen Bridge (I-240).
 City-owned assets in the project area generally include:

-327 Riverside Drive Storage Facility
+327 and 314 Riverside Drive Office and Storage Facility

 French Broad Riverfront Parks Recovery Map